TN 9 (01-18)

 Ask the State to provide written authority to make minor corrections (misspellings, typos, etc.) as necessary before executing a modification.
 Written authority can be in the form of a letter, email, or fax, and must include the following information:

 name of the authorizing document,

 name, title, and contact information of the authorizing State official.

-showing the name of the person making the change and the date of the change.
+show the name of the person making the change and date of the change.

 EXAMPLE: The state administrator mistyped the entity name on a pending modification as School District 12, when it should have been School District 13.
 The state administrator calls the RO Specialist to report the mistake and asks that he or she correct the typo.
 The RO Specialist takes the following actions:

-ask the State Administrator to provide written authority (e.g., an email) requesting the correction;
+ask the State Administrator to provide written authority (for example, an email) requesting the correction;

 change “12” to “13,” on the modification;